Ilija Spasojević: Bali United

-In December 2017, Spasojević signed a three year contract with Bali United.
+In December 2017, Spasojević signed a three-year contract with Bali United.
 Spasojević scored his debut goal for Bali United in 2018 AFC Champions League qualifying play-offs tie against Tampines Rovers as his team won 3–1.
 Spasojević finished the 2018 season scoring 14 goals in 35 appearances in all competitions.
 Entering the 2019 season, Spasojević scored a goal in a 2–1 win against Persebaya.
 He then scored a brace against Borneo FC in a 2–0 win.
 He scored another brace against Badak Lampung as his team won 3–0.
 Spasojević ended the season scoring 19 goals in 36 appearances in all competitions, to help his team win the 2019 Liga 1.
 Spasojević scored his first goal in the 2020 season against Than Quang Ninh FC as his team won 4–1 in the 2020 AFC Cup group stage match tie.
 The following matchday, he scored again against Svay Rieng as his team lost 2–1.

 Spasojević scored two goals in 2021 Menpora Cup as Bali United reached the quarter-final, before losing to PSS Sleman 4–2 on penalties.
 On 11 September 2021, he scored his first league goal in the 2021 season, scoring against Barito Putra helping his team win 2–1.
 He scored two goals, including a volley, against Persita Tangerang in his team 2–1 win.
 At the end of the season, Spasojević become the league top-scorer by scoring 23 goals in 34 matches, helping Bali United clinch their second consecutive Liga 1 title.

 On 10 September 2022, Spasojević scored a hat-trick in a 6–0 home win against Dewa United.

+On 20 September 2023, Spasojević scored twice in a 2–5 win over Filipino side Stallion Laguna in the AFC Cup group stage.

+Bhayangkara

+On 13 July 2024,Spasojević left Bali United after six years with the club to joined Liga 2 club Bhayangkara.
+He scored on his debut scoring the only goal against Persipa Pati on 8 September.

 International career

 Spasojević was playing for Serbia-Montenegro U17 and Serbia-Montenegro U19.
 In 2006, Montenegrins voted on an independence referendum and Serbia and Montenegro became independent countries.
 Spasojević decided to play for Montenegro U21.

 In October 2017, Spasojević officially gained Indonesian citizenship.

-Spasojević made his official debut on 25 November in a match against Guyana.
-Spasojević scored twice in a 2–1 win.
+Spasojević made his official debut on 25 November in a match against Guyana, where he scored twice in a 2–1 win.

 In December 2022, Spasojević was included in the final 23-man squad for the 2022 AFF Championship by Shin Tae-Yong.
 He scored a goal against Brunei in a 7–0 win on the group stage.

 Personal life

 Ilija Spasojević was born in Bar, present day Montenegro, to Dragutin and Leposava and has two brothers Krsto and Mirko.
 Spasojević is married to Ljiljana from Serbia with whom he has daughter Lara (b.
 2022).
-He also has son Dragan (b.
-2014) and daughter Irina (b.
+He also has a son, Dragan (b.
+2014) and a daughter, Irina (b.
 2017).